Start

 • Commands: one page per command.

-• Infrastructure: Cloudflare, DNS, Hetzner, and AWS setup.
+• DNS, and provider setup.

 • Security: auth, secrets, SSH, cleanup, and trust boundaries.